comprna/reorientexpress/README.md

 # Inputs and Outputs
 ----------------------------

 All the input sequence files can be in fasta or fastq format.
 They can also be compressed in gz format.

+Input sequences can be of three different types, which we call experimental, annotation or mapped, which can be in FASTA or FASTQ formats, either compressed (in .gz format) or uncompressed.

+* Experimental data refers to any kind of long-read data for which the orientation is known, such as direct RNA-seq, and reads are considered to be given in the 5’-to-3’ orientation.
+* Annotation data refers to the transcript sequences from a reference annotation, such as the human transcriptome reference.
+It also considers all the sequences to be in the right 5’-to-3’ orientation.
+Annotation data can also include the transcript type, such as protein coding, processed transcript, etc.
+* Mapped data refers to sequencing data, usually cDNA, whose orientation has been annotated by an independent method, e.g. by mapping the reads to a reference.
+In this case, a PAF file for the mapping, together with the FASTA/FASTQ file, is required.

 ### Examples of possible inputs: